cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 .. ifnotslides::

-   :term:`Job runners <job runner>` typically require :term:`directives <directive>` in some form. :term:`Directives <directive>` inform the job runner of the requirements of a :term:`job`, for example how much memory a given job requires or how many CPUs the job will run on.
-For example:
+   Many :term:`Job runners <job runner>` can accept additional configuration in the form of :term:`directives <directive>`. :term:`Directives <directive>` inform the job runner of the requirements of a :term:`job`.
+Common examples of directives might state:

+   - How much memory a given job requires.
+   - How many CPUs the job will run on.
+   - How long the job should run for.

 .. code-block:: cylc